briansunter/graph/site/src/content/logseq/algorithms-boot-camp-study-guide.md

 ![ ](/assets/binary-tree_1672273112314_0.png)

-This is the full study guide for the [Algorithms Boot Camp](/categories/algorithms-boot-camp) and meant to be a complete roadmap for everything you need to k about algorithms.
+This is the full study guide for the [Algorithms Boot Camp](/categories/algorithms-boot-camp) and meant to be a complete roadmap for everything you need to know about algorithms.

 As I write more notes, I'll link to them here.